Set Up Your Development Environment for Agentforce DX

 - Salesforce CLI Setup Guide: Install Salesforce CLI

-- Salesforce Extensions for Visual Studio Code
+- Salesforce Extensions for VS Code

 - Salesforce DX Developer Guide: Project Setup